Ssyazwani/licensingformtest/README.md

 ## Description :
-To be smooth the editing process for businesses's details
+To be smooth the editing process for businesses's details by
+1. Having validations in editing fields
+2. Editing History (so able to track back what is being edited)
 <br>*work in progress*</br>

 ## Objective: